cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-bootstrapping.md

 {% endgcloak %}

 ## Available manager blueprints
-See the reference section in the documentation for a reference of all currently available Manager Blueprints.
+See the reference section in the documentation menu for a reference of all currently available Manager Blueprints.

 {%note title=Note%}
-The manager blueprints are comprised not only of the *.yaml* file, but rather the entire directory in which the *.yaml* file resides.
+The manager blueprints comprise not only the *.yaml* file, but also the entire directory in which the *.yaml* file resides.
 For example, the manager blueprints map bootstrap operations to scripts that perform many of the bootstrap tasks.
 Make sure to copy the full directory for when using or editing manager blueprints.
 {%endnote%}

 ## Authoring manager blueprints